Flashes & Floaters

 Grand Rapids, MI 49548

-(Located on Southeast corner of 68th St and Division)
+(Located inside the Corewell Helath Care Center on the corner of 68th St and Division)

 616.588.6598